julien-gabard/Snake-Game/README.md

 #### v1.0
 > Default game.
 #### v1.1
-> Addition of a play button and a stop button.
+> Addition of a play button